brickpool/logo/extras/docs/DTE-Interface.md

 # DTE-Interface for connecting the LOGO!
 PC cable

-Rev. Ad
+Rev. Ae

 March 2018

 ## Compact RS232 to TTL Converter with Male DB9

-The Model NS-RS232-02 from [NulSon Inc.](http://www.nulsom.com/) is a compact UART to RS232 Converter Module for connection the Arduino to the PG Cable.
+The Model NS-RS232-02 from [NulSom Inc.](http://www.nulsom.com/) is a compact UART to RS232 Converter Module for connection the Arduino to the PG Cable.

 I have ordered this version, although I was not sure if the DB9 connector is standard and whether the necessary connection for the power supply (here RTS) is usable.
 The product works according to the [5-wire](https://en.wikipedia.org/wiki/RS-232#3-wire_and_5-wire_RS-232) RS232 standard.
 Therefore, it is well suited for our layout.